This Maple Cranberry Oatmeal Cookies recipe an easy and delicious fall cookie recipe to try.

-I rolled mine in coarse white sugar to create the sparkles.
+I roll my cookie dough balls in coarse white sugar to create the sparkles that appear after they are baked.

-Be on the lookout for sneaky hands trying to steal your fresh-baked cookies 🙂
+Be on the lookout for sneaky hands trying to steal your fresh-baked cookies!
+Enjoy!

 Maple Cranberry Oatmeal Cookies